 When you go off the pill, it's helpful to think back on what your period was like beforehand

 A lot of factors will influence how your body reacts to coming off the pill.
-"The response to coming off birth control is largely dependent on the individual's unique body, including genetics, microbiome, metabolism, stress levels, diet, and more," says Tara Nayak, ND, a naturopathic doctor and hormone specialist.
+"The response to coming off birth control is largely dependent on the individual's unique body, including genetics, microbiome, metabolism, stress levels, diet, and more," says Tara Nayak, ND.
 "As the synthetic drug forms of hormones clear out of a woman's system, the hope is that the brain and ovaries will resume their natural rhythmic signaling cycle and ovulation and periods will resume naturally and normally."

 But if you've been on the pill for a very long time, you might forget what "normal" looks like for you.
 "For example, I see many women who state that their periods have been irregular ever since they stopped the pill, but on [looking at] further history, it turns out that they have been on the pill since a young age, and in fact went on the pill to control their irregular cycles," says Brauer.
 "So really, the irregular cycles were not a side effect of the pill; rather, stopping the pill unmasked their irregular cycles.
 The same goes for menstrual cramps, another common reason women go on oral hormonal contraception."

 So if symptoms like mood swings, cramps, and heavy or irregular periods persist, it could simply be your body's natural menstruation process.
 You might consider some home remedies to downplay some of these effects—or if they're really debilitating, it might be worth paying your doctor a visit to ensure that something else isn't at play.

 That said, you might experience some withdrawal symptoms